Enhancing End Stage Renal Disease Outcome Prediction: A Multi-Sourced Data-Driven Approach: Results

 \subsection{Analysis of Model Misclassifications: Type I and Type II Errors}

+All subsequent analyses utilize our optimal 24-month observation window and the LSTM model, which demonstrated superior performance among all tested architectures.
 To explore these misclassifications, we analyzed Type I and Type II errors, as depicted in Figure~\ref{fig:error_0}.
 Notably, most incorrect predictions for patients who progressed to ESRD, yet were predicted otherwise, cluster near the lower end of the plot rather than around the 0.5 decision threshold or randomly scattered.
-This clustering suggests consistent factors may be influencing these errors, warranting a deeper investigation.
+This clustering suggests that consistent factors may be influencing these errors.

-To understand what drives these misclassifications, we conducted a detailed analysis of Type I and Type II errors, illustrated in Figures~\ref{fig:error_1} and~\ref{fig:error_2}.
-Type II errors (Figure~\ref{fig:error_2}) involve patients wrongly predicted not to develop ESRD but did; we compared these 16 false negatives to the 70 correctly predicted to progress to ESRD.
-These errors can delay essential treatment, potentially accelerating disease progression.
-Conversely, Type I errors (Figure~\ref{fig:error_1}) involve patients wrongly predicted to develop ESRD who did not.
-We contrasted 17 false positives with 1,319 correct predictions of non-progression, highlighting how these errors can lead to unnecessary medical interventions, potentially depriving resources from those who truly need them.
-By examining the feature distributions between these correctly and incorrectly predicted groups, we aimed to identify statistically significant differences that could explain the model's errors, providing insights for refining the model and improving its predictive accuracy.
+To understand model misclassification causes, we analyzed Type I and Type II errors.
+For Type II errors, we compared 16 false negatives (patients incorrectly predicted not to develop ESRD but who did) with 70 true positives (patients correctly predicted to progress).
+For Type I errors, we contrasted 17 false positives (patients incorrectly predicted to develop ESRD) with 1,319 true negatives (patients correctly predicted not to progress).

-Based on Table~\ref{table:error_2}, CKD Stage 5 emerges as a critical feature.
-For patients incorrectly predicted as not progressing to ESRD (false negatives), the mean value for CKD Stage 5 at timestamp 6 is 0.06, significantly lower than the 0.36 mean for those correctly predicted to progress.
-This suggests that these patients did not have a Stage 5 record until the subsequent timestamp.
-The model likely interpreted the absence of a Stage 5 indicator up to timestamp 7 as a sign that ESRD development was unlikely.
-However, after consulting with nephrologists and examining the literature on CKD progression to ESRD, we understand that some CKD patients may experience a sudden decline in kidney function, "crashing" into dialysis, where they appear stable for a period before rapidly progressing to ESRD due to acute kidney injury or treatments during hospitalization.
+Based on Tables \ref{table:error_2} and \ref{table:error_1}, CKD Stage 5 emerges as a critical feature in prediction errors.
+For false negatives (incorrectly predicted as not progressing to ESRD), the mean value for CKD Stage 5 at timestamp 6 is significantly lower (0.06 versus 0.36) compared to correctly predicted cases, suggesting these patients didn't have a Stage 5 record until later.
+Conversely, false positives show CKD Stage 5 presence at both timestamps 6 and 7, indicating these patients had Stage 5 records but didn't actually progress to ESRD.

-Based on Table~\ref{table:error_1}, CKD Stage 5 appears in both timestamps 6 and 7 for the incorrectly predicted group, indicating that these patients had Stage 5 records at these timestamps but did not actually progress to ESRD.
-This is unusual.
-One possible explanation could be the issue of data censoring.
-Our dataset spans from 2009 to 2018, so patients incorrectly predicted to develop ESRD, with continuous Stage 5 records, might have progressed to ESRD in 2019 or later.
-Additional data collection beyond 2018 would be needed to update and refine this analysis.